NMoroney/Patent-Gazette-to-TSV/README.md

 This repository uses [ziplib](https://github.com/frk1/ziplib/tree/master?tab=readme-ov-file) (originally on [bitbucket](https://bitbucket.org/wbenny/ziplib)) to directly transform an input Gazette zip to a file of Tab Separated Values or TSV file.

+---
+### Versions

+**24.02** : Generate a TSV that consists only of the number, title, inventor(s) and assignment.
+Example result as [zipped](https://github.com/NMoroney/Patent-Gazette-to-TSV/blob/main/e-OG20240206_1519-1_ntia.tsv.zip).
+This reduces the number of files from +22,000 to a single file.
+In addition, the zipped file is ~0.5 MB while the original gazette zip is 220 MB.